Code-Institute-Submissions/rguest20-ms3_AugResub/README.md

 - Debug mode has been turned off - ready for production.
 - Git Filter-Repo has been used to excise a git issue where a secret was available on historic Git Commits.
+- larger commits have been split down by individual files, using the shell script included with this update